What is a Team Radar Retrospective in Retrium?

 Team radars can be especially useful because they can help get team members on the same page, illuminate agreement or disagreement, and allow for reflection at both the individual and team level.

 A radar functions like a short survey to quickly understand where things are going well (or not) and where perspectives may differ.
 Because you can easily see aggregated results (like the average, standard deviation, etc), it’s an efficient way to focus the discussion on the most important topics.

 Team radars are quite different than a column-based retrospective because your team members don’t generate any text-based notes in Retrium.
-Instead, each team member provides a response on a scale of 1-5 and the results are automatically calculated and displayed on a radar chart.
+Instead, each team member provides a response on a scale of 1-5, the results are automatically calculated, and displayed on a radar chart.

 When Would I Use a Radar?

 Ultimately, the decision of when to use a radar is best determined by the team, Agile Coach, or Scrum Master.
 While individual responses are anonymous and choices are made at the same time, the analysis does show and compare the individual choices.
 This means that having an established team with trust and psychological safety is best for this technique.